marianafbarboza/ecommerce-sql-analysis/README.md

 ## Project Overview
 This project explores an e-commerce dataset using SQL to analyze customer behavior, revenue distribution, and operational performance.
 The goal is to simulate real-world business questions and extract actionable insights from raw data.
+Developed as part of a hands-on SQL learning journey focused on real-world business analysis.

 ---